Lkrakow/Project-proposal/README.md

 The first part of the project deals with the import of the csv files needed:

-The first step is to import the csv file sing the function get_names
+The first step is to import the csv file using the function get_names

     The user is expected to enter a valid file_path in the terminal in order to access the csv file

     Example:

     Give first location
     Give second location